WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 **Q -** Won't a VPN bypass the DNS and revoke my apps?

-**A -** You shouldn't be, based on the settings used, I still do not recommend using a VPN at all.
+**A -** It shouldn't be, based on the settings I used, I still do not recommend using a VPN at all.
 If you need to use a VPN, Use this [guide](#using-a-vpn)

 ---